geekau/mediastack-guide/docs/installation/default-environment.md

 This is the most important component of your media server, were data is going to be stored, and how all the different Docker applications are going to access the different media / configuration files.

 When you set up folders / volumes on the host computer, you need to map them in the Docker configuration, so the applications can access the data.
-The docker-compose file has already set up all the correct folder mappings between the host computer and docker applications by using environment variables in the YAML file, however you will need to update the variables below so the the docker-compose build knows which folders to map.
+The docker compose file has already set up all the correct folder mappings between the host computer and docker applications by using environment variables in the YAML file, however you will need to update the variables below so the the docker compose build knows which folders to map.

 When considering media storage, you also need to consider files are going to be downloaded by the Docker applications and moved between folders, which are actually being moved by the underlaying host computer.
 So you need to consider what happens when moving a 10GB file between two folders inside different Docker applications, may in fact be getting transferred to different HDDs / Filesystems / Volumes, on the host system - this can greatly slow down the performance of disk operations and docker performance.

 It is highly recommended the locations you choose for the MEDIA, TORRENTS, USENET, and WATCH folders, are located on the same HDD / Volume / Partition on the local host computer.
 The Docker stack has been carefully planned, and as long as these host folders are using these principles, then the Docker application will take advantage of Atomic Moves (instant) inside the containers.

-FOLDER_FOR_DOCKER_DATA= # Folder to store persistent configuration settings for all the docker applications FOLDER_FOR_MEDIA= # Folder where root of media library exists FOLDER_FOR_TORRENTS= # Folder where all torrent files will be downloaded (Transmission) FOLDER_FOR_USENET= # Folder where all NZB Usenet files will be downloaded (NZBGet) FOLDER_FOR_WATCH= # Folder to place NZB and Torrent files for manual downloading
+FOLDER_FOR_DATA=      # Folder to store persistent configuration settings for all the docker applications FOLDER_FOR_MEDIA=     # Folder where root of media library exists FOLDER_FOR_TORRENTS=  # Folder where all torrent files will be downloaded (Transmission) FOLDER_FOR_USENET=    # Folder where all NZB Usenet files will be downloaded (NZBGet) FOLDER_FOR_WATCH=     # Folder to place NZB and Torrent files for manual downloading

 The following table provides examples on how the folders located on the Host computer, will be mapped to the folders inside the Docker containers.